The center functor is fully faithful

 \subsection{An alternative approach to a monoidal functor}

-In this subsection, we provide an equivalent definition of a $k$-linear monoidal functor.
-It is inspired by the notion of a morphism between two local topological orders introduced in \cite{kong-wen-zheng}.
+In this subsection, we provide an equivalent definition of a $\bk$-linear monoidal functor.
+It is inspired by the notion of a morphism between two topological orders introduced in \cite{kong-wen-zheng}.

-Let $f:\CC\to\CD$ be a $k$-linear monoidal functor between two finite monoidal categories $\CC$ and $\CD$.
+Let $f:\CC\to\CD$ be a $\bk$-linear monoidal functor between two multi-tensor categories $\CC$ and $\CD$.
 It endows the category $\CD$ with a canonical $\CC$-$\CC$-bimodule structure, denoted by ${}_f\CD_f$.
 The category $\Fun_{\CC|\CC}(\CC, \CD)$ has a natural structure of a monoidal category \cite{gnn} which can be described as follows.
 An object is a pair: